United Nations Assistance Mission in Afghanistan: Leadership

-UNAMA is headed by Special Representatives of the Secretary-General (SRSG) for Afghanistan.
-Nine Special Representatives have served in this capacity - Lakhdar Brahimi, (former Algerian Foreign Minister) served from October 2001 to January 2004, Jean Arnault held the post from February 2004 to February 2006, followed by Tom Koenigs from March 2006 to December 2007, Kai Eide from 2008 to 2010, Staffan di Mistura from 2010 to 2011, Ján Kubiš from 2012 to 2014, Nicholas Haysom from 2014 to 2016, Tadamichi Yamamoto from 2016 to 2020, Deborah Lyons from March 2020 to June 2022 and Roza Otunbayeva, from 2022-2025.
+UNAMA is headed by a Special Representative of the Secretary-General (SRSG) for Afghanistan.
+Roza Otunbayeva was SRSG until September 2025.
+Currently the Mission is head by DSRSG Georgette Gagnon as Officer-in-Charge.

-Georgette Gagnon was appointed Deputy SRSG (political) in September 2024, and currently serving as Officer-in-charge for UNAMA.
-Indrika Ratwatte was appointed Deputy SRSG (humanitarian) in November 2023.
+Nine Special Representatives preceded her – Lakhdar Brahimi (former Algerian Foreign Minister) who served from October 2001 to January 2004, despite resigning from the post 2 years earlier; Jean Arnault who held the post from February 2004 to February 2006, followed by Tom Koenigs who held the post from March 2006 to December 2007, Kai Eide who held the post from 2008 to 2010, Staffan di Mistura from 2010 to 2011, Ján Kubiš from 2012 to 2014, Nicholas Haysom from 2014 to 2016, Tadamichi Yamamoto from 2016 to 2020 and Deborah Lyons from March 2020 to March 2022.

 Political affairs

 The Deputy SRSG (political) also has specific responsibility for political affairs: political outreach, conflict resolution, and regional cooperation.
 Responsibilities include the analysis and reporting, political affairs, Women, Peace and Security, rule of law and a liaison office in Islamabad.